AlvinKuruvilla/precogly/CONTRIBUTING.md

 [Contributor License Agreement](https://gist.github.com/vikram-s-narayan/725cfa57e6e7e68852f1589c321a3bf9).
 It's short, written in plain English, and CLA Assistant will prompt you automatically on your first pull request.

-## Using AI?
-Great!
-But Follow the Process

-We love AI-assisted development.
-Just be intentional about it:

-1. **Start with a plan.** Before writing any code, have your AI tool draft a planning doc for the change you're making.
-Understand the approach before generating code.
-2. **Ask about unintended consequences.** Seriously.
-Before you commit to a direction, ask your AI: _"What could this break?
-What are the unintended side effects?"_
-   You'll be surprised how often this catches things early.
-3. **Read what it wrote.** You're the author of record.
-If you can't explain every line in your PR, you're not ready to submit it.

 ## Quick Checklist Before You Open a PR